-Alignment with the PPCC and CCCS vision, mission, and values should be integrated into all new programs.
+Alignment with the PPSC and CCCS vision, mission, and values should be integrated into all new programs.
 Such programs should reflect changing workplace skill requirements and equip student to learn those new skills.
-Further, approval of all college leadership (the academic dean, Vice President of Instructional Services, and the college leadership team) must be obtained before new program development begins.
+Further, approval of all college leadership (the executive dean, vice president for instructional services, and the college leadership team) must be obtained before new program development begins.
 This will help to maximize limited resources and avoid duplication.

 The Academic Program Development Guidelines consist of two phases.
 Phase I includes completing a new program application.
-Once the Phase I application is complete, it should be forwarded to the academic Associate Dean, who will review the information with the Deans.
-The Dean may recommend that the Phase I application be forwarded to the Vice President for Instructional Services and the college's leadership for review and Phase I approval.
-If the proposal receives Phase I approval, the dean will direct the department chair and faculty to complete Phase II.
+Once the Phase I application is complete, it should be forwarded to the academic associate dean, who will review the information with the executive deans.
+The dean may recommend that the Phase I application be forwarded to the vice president for instructional services (VPIS) and the college's leadership for review and

+Phase I approval.
+If the proposal receives Phase I approval, the executive dean will direct the department chair and faculty to complete Phase II.

 During the Phase II process, more specific information about program costs, accreditation standards, gainful employment requirements, and faculty hiring must be provided.
 In addition, questions may arise during the first phase that must be addressed as well.
 During Phase II, a thorough needs evaluation (feasibility study) will be conducted by the college's Institutional Effectiveness staff.
-The Phase II proposal should be submitted to the respective dean, who will forward the proposal to the Vice President of Instructional Services for approval.
-If approved by the Vice President, the proposal will be formally presented to the college's leadership for final approval.
-Once final approval is received, faculty may begin developing the new program, which may include obtaining additional approvals from the CCCS, industry or accrediting organizations, or agencies before instruction may begin.
+The Phase II proposal should be submitted to the respective executive dean, who will forward the proposal to the vice president for instructional services for approval.
+If approved by the VPIS, the proposal will be formally presented to the college's leadership for final approval.
+Once final approval is received, faculty may begin developing the new program, which may include obtaining additional approvals from the CCCS, industry or accrediting organizations, or agencies before instruction may begin